ejurasek00/Hashing_LLM_Debiasing/README.md

 ### Experiment 2: Effect of hashing in LLM statistical learning
 **Objective:** The experiment was focused on evaluating whether the proposed technique will improve LLM performance in the frequent itemsets mining task, which entails identifying all sets of items in a given dataset that appear together at least predefined number of times.

 **Data:** This directory contains trancriptions of the conversations with LLMs in a txt format divided in two subdirectories - one for each model (ChatGPT-4o and Llama-3.1 405B).
 The Gold_files subdirectory contains the results foud by the Apriori algorithm, used later as a reference for the LLMs' results analysis in Python.
-CSV files used in the prompts - CSV_correct, CSV_wrong and CSV_hashed can be found in the CSV_files subdirectory (to be added soon).
+CSV files used in the prompts - CSV-Correct, CSV-Wrong and CSV-Hashed can be found in the CSV_files subdirectory.
 The Experiment_2_Effect_ of_hashing_in_LLM_statistical_learning directory also contains a comparator tool in Python.
 More information can be found in the next paragraph.

 **Code:** The code in Python serves as a tool to compare the actual results of LLMs and the results LLMs should ideally find (called gold).
 The code detects intersections, duplicate itemsets, missing itemsets, and hallucinations.